-The project will not have a substantial adverse effect on any species identified as a candidate, sensitive or special status species, or habitat for such species, as none are known to occupy the project area according to the California Natural Diversity Database, the City's General Plan, and an overall sign inspection.
+The project will not have a substantial adverse effect on any species identified as a candidate, sensitive or special status species, or habitat for such species, as none are known to occupy the project area according to the California Natural Diversity Database, the City's General Plan, and an overall site inspection.
 Therefore, the project will not have a foreseeable effect on such species.

 No riparian or other sensitive habitat is known to exist within the project site.
-No wetlands are known to existing within or near the boundaries of the subject property.
-The project site is located within an urbanized area and therefore would not interfere substantially with the movement of any native resident or migratory fish or wildlife.
+No wetlands are known to exist within the boundaries of the subject property.
+The Napa River is located across Riverside Drive from the project site, however, the project site is located within a developed area and therefore would not interfere substantially with the movement of any native resident or migratory fish or wildlife.

-Chapter 12.45 of the Napa Municipal Code establishes regulations regarding protected native trees which are of specific trees of a specified diameter located on property one acre in size or more.
+Chapter 12.45 of the Napa Municipal Code establishes regulations regarding protected native trees which are of specific species and specified diameter located on property one acre in size or more.
 There are no trees on the property that are subject to these regulations.
-No loss of trees on the City's Significant Tree list is associated with this project.
-Therefore, the project will not have a foreseeable effect on tree reservation policies or ordinances.
+No loss of trees on the City's Significant Tree List is associated with this project.
+Therefore, the project will not have a foreseeable effect on tree preservation policies or ordinances.

-The project site is not a part of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or any other habitat conservation plan adopted locally, regionally, or by the State.
+The project site is not part of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or any other habitat conservation plan adopted locally, regionally, or by the State.